Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Methods

 The spectral function is further represented as

 The first $N_{\mathrm{C}}$ terms of $T_n(\omega')$ are employed to expand $G(\omega')$ approximately,

 where

 are the Chebyshev moments.
-The damping factors $g_n$ are used to suppress the Gibbs oscillations \cite{RevModPhys.78.275} caused by the truncation of the Chebyshev series.
-In this article, we use the Jackson damping
+The damping factors $g_n$ are used to suppress the Gibbs oscillations~\cite{RevModPhys.78.275} caused by the truncation of the Chebyshev series.
+In this study, we use the Jackson damping

-Since the Chebyshev polynomials $T_n(\omega')$ are known, once we have calculated expansion coefficients $\mu_n$ in Eq.~(\ref{Eq20}), the spectral function Eq.~(\ref{Eq19}) will be obtained. $\mu_n$ can be computed by performing Chebyshev iterations
+Since the Chebyshev polynomials $T_n(\omega')$ are known, once we have calculated the expansion coefficients $\mu_n$ in Eq.~(\ref{Eq20}), the spectral function Eq.~(\ref{Eq19}) will be obtained. $\mu_n$ can be computed by performing Chebyshev iterations

 where $|t_n\rangle$ are Chebyshev vectors and